 Herpes simplex virus-1 also can spread if a person touches the cold sore and then touches a mucous membrane or an area of the skin with a cut on it.
-Mucous membranes are the moist, protective linings made of tissue that are found in certain areas of the body (like the nose, eyes, mouth, and vagina).
 So it's best to not mess with a cold sore — don't pick, pinch, or squeeze it.

 Cold sores normally go away on their own within 7 to 10 days.
-And although no medicines can make the infection go away, prescription drugs and creams are available that can shorten the length of the outbreak and make the cold sore less painful.
+Although no medicines can make the infection go away, special prescription medicines and creams can shorten the length of an outbreak and make the cold sore less painful.